 Linda Robinson, Chair

 Born in Portland and a resident of east Portland for more than 35 years, Linda is a community organizer with a passion for meaningful civic engagement.
 While Linda has many volunteer interests, her work has focused on parks.
 Linda was a founding member of the East Portland Parks Coalition, chairs both the Parks Committee for the Hazelwood Neighborhood Association and Parks Subcommittee for the Gateway Urban Renewal area, and was recently appointed to the Portland Parks Board.
 When not doing volunteer work, Linda enjoys gardening, quilting, photography, and birding.

 Ted Gilbert, Board Member

 Since 1973, Ted has been involved in the acquisition, development, renovation and/or marketing of investment real estate.
-He is the Founder and Chairman of HOST Development, Inc., Co-Founder and Chairman of the Portland Affordable Housing Preservation Trust, is on the Board of Directors of the Albina Community Bancorp, and is a Member of the Gateway Regional Center Program Advisory Committee.
+He is the Founder and Chairman of HOST Development, Inc., Co-Founder and Chairman of the Portland Affordable Housing Preservation Trust.
+He serves on two other Gatewat community boards, and is passionate about the revitalization of Gateway and East Portland.
 For recreation, Ted loves to run on the trails of Forest Park and Tryon Creek State Park.